kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     EOF
     ```

-    `spec.serviceBindingRef` and `spec.usedBy` fields are required. `spec.serviceBindingRef` points to created in previous steps Service Binding and `spec.usedBy` points to lambda.
+    - The **spec.serviceBindingRef** and **spec.usedBy** fields are required. **spec.serviceBindingRef** points to the Service Binding you have just created and **spec.usedBy** points to the lambda.
+More specifically, **spec.usedBy** refers to the name of the related KService CR (`name: $NAME`) and the cluster-specific [UsageKind CR](https://kyma-project.io/docs/components/service-catalog/#custom-resource-usage-kind) (`kind: knative-service`) that defines how Secrets should be injected to your lambda through the Service Binding.

-    `spec.parameters.envPrefix.name` field is optional, which adds a prefix to all environment variables injected from a given Secret from Service Binding to lambda.
-In our example `envPrefix` is `REDIS_`, so environmental variables will have a form `REDIS_{env}`.
+    > **NOTE:** Read [this](/components/service-catalog/#details-provisioning-and-binding) document to learn more about binding in Kyma.

-    > **NOTE:** `spec.usedBy` field points to Knative Service with `$NAME` name (by `knative-service` kind), not to Function CR, because secret is bound at the Pod level.
-Read more about binding in Kyma in [this](/components/service-catalog/#details-provisioning-and-binding) document.
+    - The **spec.parameters.envPrefix.name** field is optional.
+It adds a prefix to all environment variables injected by a given Secret from the Service Binding to the lambda.
+In our example, **envPrefix** is `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.

-    > **TIP:** Good practice is use `envPrefix`.
-In some cases, lambda must use several instances of a given Service Class, so prefixes allows you to distinguish between instances and one secret does not overwrite the other.
+    > **TIP:** It is considered good practice to use **envPrefix**.
+In some cases, lambda must use several instances of a given Service Class, so prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

-7. Check if the Service Binding Usage was created successfully by checking that last of conditions is `Ready True`:
+7. Check if the ServiceBindingUsage CR was created successfully.
+The last condition in the CR status should state `Ready True`:

     ```bash
     kubectl get servicebindingusage $NAME -n $NAMESPACE -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"
     ```

-8. Now you can see what environment variables you can use in lambda.
-Run below command to retrieve and decode Secret data from created Service Binding:
+8. Retrieve and decode Secret details from the Service Binding:

     ```bash
     kubectl get secret $NAME -n $NAMESPACE -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'
     ```

-    You should see something like:
+    You should get a result similar to the following details:

     ```bash
     HOST: hb-redis-micro-0e965585-9699-443f-b987-38bc6af0e416-redis.serverless.svc.cluster.local